-It’s always a good idea to check the weather forecast again before you head off, and if you think it looks like a spell of bad weather is on the way, you can always check in with your tour operator who can confirm the departure of the cruise (it’ll only be called off if there’s a big storm on the way).
+It’s always a good idea to check the weather forecast again before you head off.
+If it looks like a spell of bad weather is on the way, you can always check it with your tour operator to confirm the cruise departure.
+Remember, your trip can only be called off if there’s a big storm on the way.

 Helen Suk (Photographer, Canada)

 Halong Bay is a photographer’s dream!
 This surreal archipelago is rich with geological beauty.
 It was difficult to take my eyes away from the 1,600 limestone karsts that jut out from the emerald waters, even for 15 minutes.

 I was camera-ready at all times.
 The region is that breathtaking.
 However the weather, the scenery all offered incredible photographic opportunities throughout the day.